 For some weird reason we only listen to rich people.
-For a society that cannot even afford to live in our own country, we for some reason think celebrities have the best insight into social issues.
+We cannot even afford to live in our own country, yet we think celebrities have the best insight into social issues.
 We believe that the wealthy people have the most experience so we take their advice.
 But do these celebrities know what it’s like to choose between performing a shoddy home remedy or going to the doctor?
 Probably not because they have money.

 A celebrity can stand on a podium and preach for gay rights, gun control, immigration rights and women’s rights.
 I am all for gay rights, immigration rights and women’s rights because, as stated in a previous post, women, gays, immigrants and trans people are still people and deserve basic human rights.
 I believe guns should be monitored better, but not taken away.
 But my stance aside, we listen to these celebrities like they are preaching a gospel.
 We hang on to their every word like they understand the plight of the everyday American.